ACraft4/webpack_5_d/README.md

-This project build
+This project use Webpack 5 build
-Use parcel-roject-template